brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-3.md

 - Editing [`/layouts/default/baseof.html`](https://github.com/brycewray/files-webmentions/blob/master/hugo_site_css-grid/layouts/_default/baseof.html), the site's simplest but most important template, so that it would call to that webmentions-savvy footer partial on every page *except* for any pages within the paginated [posts list](/posts).

-- As with the Eleventy repo, making appropriate edits to the webmentions.css file---in this case, [`/assets/css/webmentions.css`](https://github.com/brycewray/files-webmentions/blob/master/hugo_site_css-grid/assets/css/webmentions.css).
+- As with the Eleventy repo, making appropriate edits to the webmentions.css file --- in this case, [`/assets/css/webmentions.css`](https://github.com/brycewray/files-webmentions/blob/master/hugo_site_css-grid/assets/css/webmentions.css).
 In fact, the CSS was the same, so that was just a matter of copying the file from one repo's appropriate location to the other's.

 Done.